fabien0102/ts-to-zod/README.md

 To make sure the generated zod schemas are 100% compatible with your original types, this tool is internally comparing `z.infer<generatedSchema>` and your original type.
 If you are running on those validation, please open an issue 😀

+Notes:

+- Only exported types/interface are tested (so you can have some private types/interface and just exports the composed type)
-(Note: Even if this is really not recommanded, you can skip this validation step with `--skipValidation`.
-At your own risk!)
+- Even if this is not recommanded, you can skip this validation step with `--skipValidation`.
+(At your own risk!)

 ## Validators